HL7/davinci-crd/input/pagecontent/deviations.md

 * [CommunicationRequest]({{site.data.fhir.path}}communicationrequest.html) - Needed to trigger CRD when a provider requests that another provider transfer patient records or other supporting information to another organization or agency.

 * [Task]({{site.data.fhir.path}}task.html) - Task is used to seek fulfillment of an order from service providers.
 Because coverage can be influenced by who is asked to perform an order, coverage requirements can be relevant here.
-As well, task is used to request changes to existing therapies (e.g. stopping a medication, suspending a therapy, etc.) and changes to therapy can also have impacts on coverage requirements.
+As well, task is used to request changes to existing therapies (e.g., stopping a medication, suspending a therapy, etc.) and changes to therapy can also have impacts on coverage requirements.

 The proposal to add these resources to the existing hook definitions [can be found](https://github.com/cds-hooks/docs/issues/396) on the CDS hooks [issue tracker](https://github.com/cds-hooks/docs/issues).